OOH companies looking for fresh, unique, and creative PSAs can order inventory from these national public service partners.

 The National Park Foundation, the official charity of America’s national parks, launched a nationwide public awareness and education campaign celebrating the milestone centennial anniversary of the National Park Service this year.
 Much more than just a birthday party, the Centennial will enable Americans to discover and reconnect with their public lands.
 The goal is to ensure these special places and sites are sustained and enjoyed for the next 100 years.

 The National Park Foundation has partnered with OAAA and its members using the OOH medium to drive awareness and understanding of parks and deepen public engagement.

-The Find Your Park public service campaign, featuring images of National Parks Service locations that many may not immediately recognize as being a park, will be featured on billboards, buses, bus shelters, and other OOH formats across the country in April and May.
 Digital OOH such as digital billboards and place-based digital networks will also feature the campaign, encouraging citizens to find their parks wherever they may be.

 The Ad Council

 Since its inception, the OOH advertising industry has worked with The Ad Council to bring public service programs to the American people with more than $250 million in donated space each year.
 The tradition continues with more than a dozen OOH campaigns available at no cost.

 Log on to The Ad Council’s new distribution platform PSA Central to view available OOH inventory in paper, flex, and digital formats.